GENI-NSF/geni-tools/README-omni.txt

 (e.g. bbn_myslice), and we want only the slice name part here (e.g. myslice).

 Slice credential is usually retrieved from the Slice Authority.
-But with the --slicecredfile option it is read from that file, if it exists.
+But with the `--slicecredfile` option it is read from that file, if it exists.

 Aggregates queried:
- - Each URL given in an -a argument or URL listed under that given nickname in omni_config, if provided, ELSE
+ - Each URL given in an `-a` argument or URL listed under that given nickname in omni_config, if provided, ELSE
  - List of URLs given in omni_config aggregates option, if provided, ELSE
  - List of URNs and URLs provided by the selected clearinghouse

 Note that if multiple aggregates are supplied, the same RSpec will be submitted to each.
 Aggregates should ignore parts of the Rspec requesting specific non-local resources (bound requests), but each aggregate should attempt to satisfy all unbound requests.
-Note also that allocate() calls are always all-or-nothing: if the aggregate cannot give everything requested, it gives nothing.
+Note also that `allocate()` calls are always all-or-nothing: if the aggregate cannot give everything requested, it gives nothing.

+Output directing options:
+ - `-o` Save result in per-Aggregate files
+ - `-p <prefix>` (used with `-o`) Prefix for resulting files
+ - `--outputfile <filename>` If supplied, use this output file name: substitute the AM for any `%a`, and `%s` for any slicename
+ - If not saving results to a file, they are logged.
+ - If `--tostdout` option, then instead of logging, print to STDOUT.
+ - When using `-o` and not `--outputfile`, file names will indicate the slice name, file format, and which aggregate is represented. e.g.: `myprefix-myslice-allocate-localhost-8001.json`

+Other options:
- - --end-time: Request that new slivers expire at the given time.
+ - `--end-time <time>`: Request that new slivers expire at the given time.
    The aggregates may allocate the resources, but not be able to grant the requested expiration time.
    Note that per the AM API expiration times will be timezone aware.
    Unqualified times are assumed to be in UTC.
-   Note that the expiration time cannot be past your slice expiration time (see renewslice).
+   Note that the expiration time cannot be past your slice expiration time (see `renewslice`).

-Output directing options:
- - -o Save result in per-Aggregate files
- - -p (used with -o) Prefix for resulting files
- - --outputfile If supplied, use this output file name: substitute the AM for any %a, and %s for any slicename
- - If not saving results to a file, they are logged.
- - If --tostdout option, then instead of logging, print to STDOUT.

-File names will indicate the slice name, file format, and which aggregate is represented. e.g.: myprefix-myslice-allocate-localhost-8001.json

- - -V# API Version #
+ - `-V#` API Version #
- - --devmode: Continue on error if possible
+ - `--devmode`: Continue on error if possible
- - -l to specify a logging config file
+ - `-l <filename>` to specify a logging config file
- - --logoutput <filename> to specify a logging output filename
+ - `--logoutput <filename>` to specify a logging output filename

-Sample usage:
- * Basic allocation of resources at 1 AM into myslice omni.py -V3 -a http://myaggregate/url allocate myslice my-request-rspec.xml

- * Allocate resources into 2 AMs, requesting a specific sliver end time, save results into specificly named files that include an AM name calculated from the AM URL, using the slice credential saved in the given file omni.py -V3 -a http://myaggregate/url -a http://myother/aggregate --end-time 20120909 -o
-	       --outputfile myslice-manifest-%a.json \
-	       --slicecredfile mysaved-myslice-slicecred.xml \
-	       allocate myslice my-request-rspec.xml

 ==== provision ====
 GENI AM API Provision <slice name>